-Figure 1: Stimulation of Globus Pallidus (GP) briefly inhibits rhythmically firing neurons of the Substantia Nigra pars reticulata (SN).
+Figure 2: Stimulation of Globus Pallidus (GP) briefly inhibits rhythmically firing neurons of the Substantia Nigra pars reticulata (SN).
 (A) Placement of stimulus (red) and recording (blue) electrodes in the GP and SN respectively.
 (B) Rhythmically active cells in the SN are briefly inhibited following high intensity stimulation in GP (100 Hz, 5 pulses.
 1 mA, arrow).
-(C) (Top Panel) Raster plot and histogram of 120 repeated stimulations.
-Firing of SN neurons is inhibited immediately and briefly following GP activation.
-(Bottom Panel) IV application of Chlodiazepoxide (CDP, 5mg/kg), a positive allosteric modifier of the GABAA receptor, augments suppression of firing in the SN by sub-maximal GP stimulation (red lines, compare top and bottom).
+(C) Top: raster plot and histogram of 120 repeated stimulations.
+Firing of SN neurons is inhibited immediately followed by overcompensation.
+Bottom: IV application of Chlodiazepoxide (CDP, 5mg/kg), a positive allosteric modifier of the GABAA receptors, augments suppression of firing in the SN by sub-maximal GP stimulation (red lines, compare top and bottom).

-Figure 2: NMDA-induced activation of a single neuron in rat prefrontal cortex is blocked by MK-801.
-(A) Local iontophoretic administration of NMDA (black boxes) increases the firing frequency of the neuron.
-(B) shows the data binned in 2s intervals.
-(Right Panel) MK-801 (NMDA antagonist 2mg/kg) administered intravenously blocks the NMDA induced activity.
+Figure 3: NMDA-induced activation of a single neuron in rat prefrontal cortex is blocked by MK-801.
+(A) Local iontophoretic administration of NMDA (black boxes) increases the firing frequency of the neuron (NMDA is administered every 40 seconds for 10 seconds).
+(B) MK-801 (NMDA antagonist; 2 mg/kg) administered intravenously blocks the NMDA induced activity.
 Y axis shows the number of spikes per 2s bin.

 Compound testing: Pharmacokinetics/Pharmacodynamics (PK/PD) relationship studies:

 Relationship between the drug effect (PD) to drug concentration (PK) can be established to predict clinical response in humans when in vivo recording is combined with blood collection at multiple time points.